Staying Connected

 All school parents are requested to sign up to the Compass App.
 This forum communicates all important notices and reminders from the school.
 Parents can also notify the office of changes to contact details, student absences and lodge enquiries through this app.
 Compass is also used to alert parents if their child has attended sick bay that day.

 A parent newsletter is sent out via Compass every Thursday.
-The newsletter includes messages from the Principal, Merit Certificate recipients, important dates, a message from our psychologist, SWPBS Super Stars and other relevant information.
+The newsletter includes messages from the Principal, Merit Certificate recipients, important dates, a message from our Assistant Principal, SWPBS Super Stars and other relevant information.

 Parents are encouraged to follow the Fleetwood Primary School Facebook page.
 This page, in addition to Compass, communicates important information to parents and posts photos of the everyday goings-on at school.